Dance students at De Montfort University Leicester (DMU) will soon get the chance to show their creative prowess at the upcoming 2023 festival.

 DMU students in rehearsal for the University Dance Festival

-Final-year students will showcase the skills and creativity they have developed throughout their course in a series of performances, with tickets available now.
+Final-year students will showcase the skills and creativity they have developed throughout their course in a series of performances.

 Having worked with professional choreographers and university tutors for weeks, the students’ hard work will pay off during the annual showcase, taking place this year from 2-3 June at The Venue@DMU.